gsidhu/buzee-tauri/logbook.md

 ## UI Redesign
 - Using shadcn-svelte components and Tailwind CSS.
 Keeping a few essential classes from Bootstrap.
+- Date picker kinda works.
+Need to have singular triggerSearch function to synchronise it across filters.

 ## v0.1.2 updates
 - Fix typo in Last Modified column header.